cobleg/FacilityBenchmarking/Integration-cost-estimation.md

 The method to estimation of integration cost is to use a simulation model that compares a power system across Case 1 and Case 2 as defined above.

+## Quantifying integration costs
+Integration cost can be quantified through the combination of:
+- screening curves
+- load duration curve

+## Decomposing integration cost

 # References